Redshift space three-point correlation function of IGM at $z<0.48$: Introduction

-In addition, it is relatively easy to associate the \lya\ absorbers with individual galaxies (or distribution of galaxies) at low-$z$.
-Such studies have revealed that the low-$z$ \lya\ forest absorption originates from different locations such as cool-dense circumgalactic medium \citep[CGM,][]{Werk2014}, dense hot intra-cluster medium \citep[ICM; see][]{Muzahid2017, Burchett2018} in addition to the filaments and voids defined by the distribution of galaxies \citep[][]{Stocke1995,Penton2002}.
-It is also found that \HI\ column density (\NHI), $b$-parameter and metallicity of the gas depend on their location.
-Therefore, it is an usual procedure to study the properties of the low-$z$ IGM as a function of \NHI, $b$-parameter and metal abundance.
+{ In principle,} it is { possible} to associate the \lya\ absorbers with individual galaxies (or distribution of galaxies) at low-$z$.
+Such studies have revealed that the low-$z$ \lya\ forest absorption originates from different locations such as cool-dense circumgalactic medium \citep[CGM,][]{Werk2014}, dense hot intra-cluster medium \citep[ICM; see][]{Muzahid2017, Burchett2018} in addition to the filaments and voids defined by the distribution of galaxies \citep[][]{Stocke1995,Penton2002,Tejos2014}.
+It is also found that \NHI, $b$-parameter and metallicity of the gas depend on their location.
+Thus, it is an usual procedure to study the properties of the low-$z$ IGM as a function of \NHI, $b$-parameter and metal abundance.